1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 #### Observations

 The first software design pattern that jumped out to me from the repository's README was the adapter pattern.
+The pattern "converts the interface of a class into another interface clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces" (Gang of Four text).
 The documentation refers to a Guava cache interface adapter, so I started looking into the files in the guava package.
 The repo provides two adapters for the Guava cache interface and the Guava LoadingCache interface.
 The LoadingCache provides some specialized methods for loading values into cache.